nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.The tag list is empty.
   Use case ends.

 * 3a.
-The provided tag name does not exist.
+The contact already has the specified tag assigned to them.
     * 3a1.
+System displays an error message.

+      Use case ends.

+* 3b.
+User specified to force the tagging of a contact.
+    * 3b1.
+System displays the newly added tag, in the tag list.

+      Use case resumes at step 4.

+* 3c.
+The specified tag name does not exist.
-The system displays an error message.
+    * 3c1.
+System displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 ### **Use case: UC13 — Untag a Contact**

+**MSS**

+1. User <ins>lists all contacts [(UC01)](#use-case-uc01-list-all-contacts)</ins>.
+2. User <ins>lists all tags [(UC04)](#use-case-uc04-list-all-tags)</ins>.
+3. User requests to untag a contact with a specified tag.
-Similar to [<ins>UC12](#use-case-uc12-tag-a-contact) except the tag is unassigned from the contact.
+4. System displays the updated contact with the tag unassigned from them, in the list of contacts.

+   Use case ends.

+**Extensions**

+* 1a.
+The contact list is empty.
+  Use case ends.

+* 2a.The tag list is empty.
+  Use case ends.

+* 3a.
+The specified tag name does not exist.
+    * 3a1.
+System displays an error message.

+      Use case resumes at step 2.

+* 3b.
+The contact does not have the specified tag assigned to them.
+    * 3b1.
+System displays an error message.

+      Use case resumes at step 2.

 ---